serverless/event-gateway/docs/metrics.md

 data sources.
 Depending on your setup you'll find a [Prometheus](../contrib/grafana/prometheus) and [InfluxDB](../contrib/grafana/influxdb) version of the dashboard.

-Importing a grafana [dashboard](http://docs.grafana.org/reference/export_import/#export-and-import) is relatively straightforward provided your datasources are configured properly within your grafana instance.
+Importing a Grafana [dashboard](http://docs.grafana.org/reference/export_import/#export-and-import) is relatively straightforward provided your datasources are configured properly within your Grafana instance.
 Each of our dashboards lists respective datasources as a template variable, assuming the default datasource is set to the type for your datasource; in other words, if you import the Prometheus dashboard the template will expect your default data source to be set to Prometheus.

 If your default datasource is not either of the Prometheus or InfluxDB sources, fear not!
 The template variable is set as the datasource for each panel within the dashboard, so updating the datasource is as easy as choosing another option from the template dropdown.

-**NOTE:** There are two dashboards included for each datasource: an aggregated dashboard for all spaces in a given eventgateway deployment, and a second dashboard that can drill down to individual spaces.
+**NOTE:** There are two dashboards included for each datasource: an aggregated dashboard for all spaces in a given Event Gateway deployment, and a second dashboard that can drill down to individual spaces.

 #### Prometheus